Explorer Awards RFA

 Explorer Awards are intended to provide resources to support exploratory experiments that will strengthen hypotheses and lead to the formulation of competitive applications for subsequent larger-scale funding by SFARI or other organizations.
 Innovative, high-risk/high-impact proposals are encouraged.
 We especially encourage applications from investigators who are new to the field of autism, but who have expertise that could be brought to bear on this complex disorder.

 Receiving support for an exploratory grant does not guarantee future support from the Simons Foundation.
-Neither requests for supplemental funding from recipients of other SFARI grants nor travel funding requests will be entertained.
+Requests for supplemental funding from recipients of other SFARI grants will not be entertained.

-SFARI will support applications for maximum direct costs of $50,000 for one year, non-renewable.
-Indirect costs are limited to 20 percent of direct costs, with the following exceptions: equipment, tuition, pre and postdoctoral fellow stipends and benefits, any subcontracts with budgets — including indirect expenses, and SCC biospecimens.
-Travel expenses may not be included in the budget.
+SFARI will support applications for maximum of $70,000, including indirect costs, for one year, non-renewable.
+Indirect costs for all SFARI grant types are limited to 20 percent of the modified total direct costs (see SFARI policies).
 Indirect costs paid to a subcontractor may not exceed 20 percent of the direct costs paid to the subcontractor.

-All applicants and key collaborators must hold a Ph.D., M.D. or equivalent degree and have a faculty position or equivalent at a college, university, medical school or other research facility.
-Applications may be submitted by domestic and foreign nonprofit organizations, as well as public and private institutions, such as colleges, universities, hospitals and laboratories.
-For-profit organizations will not be considered.
+All applicants and key collaborators must hold a Ph.D., M.D. or equivalent degree and have a faculty position or the equivalent at a college, university, medical school or other research facility.
+Applications may be submitted by domestic and foreign nonprofit organizations; public and private institutions, such as colleges, universities, hospitals, laboratories, units of state and local government; and eligible agencies of the federal government.
 There are no citizenship or country requirements.
-Proposals that are rejected cannot be resubmitted unless specifically invited to do so by the SFARI science staff.

 Policies have been adopted by the Simons Foundation and apply to all autism research grant awards.
 Investigators and their institutions must abide by all applicable laws and regulations, including those governing the conduct of research on humans or animals.